MusicGenerate vs Soundraw

 Why creators choose MusicGenerate

-Does Soundraw have vocals?
+Does Soundraw generate vocals?

-Is Soundraw free?
+Is Soundraw royalty-free?

 Which is better for YouTube background music?